Karinza38/GeoFun/source/continents/europe_north.rst

 **Road signs**
     - Yellow filling for priority, warnings and prohibitory signs.
     - Bus stop: yellow sign with a bus.
+    - The bollard support can be of different materials and shapes.

 .. image:: images/finland-bollard.png
   :height: 250